EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/licensing_software.md

 ### Solutions

-* [Choose an open license](https://choosealicense.com/) website is a great tool to help you choose a license that is appropriate for your needs.
+* {% tool "choosealicense" %} is a great tool to help you choose a license that is appropriate for your needs.
+    * The {% tool "spdx" %} is a long list of commonly found licenses.

 ## How do I add a license to my code repository?

 ### Description

 Once you have decided on the license to choose, you may add it as part of your code base.
 This is usually done by adding a file LICENSE with the text of the license.
-LICENSE.txt or LICENSE.md or LICENCE.txt or LICENCE.md are also commonly used variations for the license file name.
+LICENSE.txt or LICENSE.md are also commonly used variations for the license file name.

 ### Considerations